 That said, we know that there is no one-size-fits-all when it comes to content strategy for social channels.
 Understanding what to prioritize and where will help your team to cut downtime, produce quality assets, and keep the quality conversations going is essential.
 Boards is a content analysis tool used by Dash Hudson partners to better understand how to best leverage content on your social pages for your community members.
 This takes away any second guessing by providing brands with real-time numbers.

 Furthermore, Dash Hudson’s Campaign analysis tool allows for consistent measurement on holistic social channels.
-Brands will quickly learn which channels perform best for specific campaigns and learn how to restrategize content for future decisions.
-Creativity attracts community, and paying close attention to the data will help you ensure you’re always making decisions in the best interest of your social media community members.
+Brands will quickly learn which channels perform best for specific campaigns and learn how to re-strategize content for future decisions.
+Creativity attracts community, and paying close attention to the data will help ensure you’re always making decisions in the best interest of your social media community members.

 Are you having issues with content generation to begin with?
-Remember, it’s up to you to start conversations, so open the floor up for content sharing through contests, branded sounds, trends, content roundups, and so forth.
+Remember, it’s up to you to start conversations, so open up the floor for content sharing through contests, branded sounds, trends, content roundups, and so forth.
 Points for creativity here.

-Glossier has reigned on Instagram for as long as we can remember, and they have been notorious for fostering a solid community by resharing UGC on their pages to showcase how their members use their products.
+Glossier has reigned on Instagram for as long as we can remember, and they have been notorious for fostering a solid community by re-sharing UGC on their pages to showcase how their members use their products.

 As we mentioned, working alongside influencers is an invaluable way to get in front of new users who may be interested in being a part of your brand journey–but how do you know which influencers are the right fit?
 In Relationships, brands are able to track potential and existing relationships to look into their overall performance alongside content performance where the brand was mentioned.
 This will give the team the confidence they need to outreach, partner, and nurture influencer/creator partnerships that are mutually beneficial.

-Finally, utilizing insights will allow you time to show off the results that your hard work towards creating a solid social media community has contributed.
+Finally, utilizing insights will allow you time to show off the results that your hard work toward creating a solid social media community has contributed.
 When you’re a Manager, Data Analyst, Creative Director, Entertainer, and Customer Support Representative all in one (Social Media Managers, we are looking at you), it’s important to be able to report efficiently.
 Dashboards allow teams to have a consistent look at cross-channel performance on an automated and customized basis.
 Setting up your custom dashboard not only tracks your efforts but gives you time back in your day to focus on the important things—your loyal social media community base.

 It is possible to grow your social media community in a variety of ways, but some of the most effective ways of doing this are engaging with your audience, utilizing user-generated content, making your community accessible and inclusive, as well as hosting events to start building trust with your audience.

 It’s easy to identify the brands that have nurtured their online communities well.
 A few commonalities that you’ll find from brands that have successfully created an excellent online community are as follows.
 If their audiences consistently engage with creator/brand content, this is a very good sign of a thriving online community effort.
 If you’re focused on competitive reporting, keep an eye on the brands' competitors with higher engagement rates.
 There’s a good chance that social community is a main priority.
-If UGC generation on discovery pages are centered around specific brand products or topics, this is another sign that a brand has successfully cultivated an online community in a big way.
+If UGC generation on discovery pages is centered around specific brand products or topics, this is another sign that a brand has successfully cultivated an online community in a big way.